bkaib/SurgeSense/README.md

 gesla.py (package): Contains function provided by GESLA.org to handle the GESLA data.

 main (ipynb): The main notebook explaining the model run.

+requirements (txt): The python packages needed to run this model